Boston343/Newsletter-Signup/README.md

 # Newsletter Signup

 Newsletter signup page using Mailchimp.
+Website can be viewed at https://fast-bald-mammal.glitch.me/

 ## Dependencies